funtoo/steam-launcher/README.md

 ## Release Notes

+### 1.6

+Release 1.6 contains a new Docker container image, but will utilize your already-installed games without needing to redownload.

+Changes:
+* FL-6947: fix PulseAudio (audio) so it works again inside Steam.

 ### 1.5

 Release 1.5 contains a new Docker container image.
 If upgrading from 1.4, you will *not* need to re-download your games